-- Downtown will be a model of sustainable development. - Existing significant natural features will be maintained and/or enhanced, and the natural functions of the Black Creek corridor will be enhanced. - Areas containing stormwater management facilities will be naturalized and may also contain park amenities where appropriate. - Efficient energy systems, including district energy, will be explored and developed, and a Community Energy Plan will be prepared. - The local hydrological system will be designed to minimize waste and run-off and maximize positive impacts on the natural environment. - Low Impact Development (LID) measures will be encouraged for all future development/redevelopment. - Civic buildings will demonstrate the highest green building standards, and private development will be encouraged to do the same.
+- Downtown will be a model of sustainable development. - Existing significant natural features will be maintained, and the natural functions of the Black Creek corridor will be enhanced. - Areas containing stormwater management facilities will be naturalized and may also contain park amenities where appropriate. - Efficient energy systems, including district energy, will be explored and developed, and a Community Energy Plan will be prepared. - The local hydrological system will be designed to minimize waste and run-off and maximize positive impacts on the natural environment. - Civic buildings will demonstrate the highest green building standards, and private development will be encouraged to do the same.